TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-deletedresource.md

 **Known Issues**<br>

-1. If the resource has been deleted for more than 90 days we will not be able to recover it
-2. If the resource has been recreated we cannot recover it
+1. If the resource has been recreated we cannot recover it
-3. If you've purged data and want it back you cannot do that as there is no soft-delete for actual data
+2. If you've purged data and want it back you cannot do that as there is no soft-delete for actual data